CTVA

 General William Westmoreland (cameo)

---Jeannie C. Riley - "Oh, Singer" & "Harper Valley PTA" (2nd song on film)
+--Jeannie C. Riley - "Oh, Singer."

---Teresa Graves - "I'm Gonna Make You Love Me"
+--Teresa Graves - "I'm Gonna Make You Love Me."

---Brian Stewart ("Love Story" theme)
+--Brian Stewart - "Love Story" theme.

 Military talent:

---Major Don Kidder & Sons (barbershop quartet from Clark AFB, the Philippines) -
+--Major Don Kidder & his 3 sons (barbershop quartet, from Clark AFB, the Philippines) - "Bring Back Those Good Old Days."

 --The United States Army Drill Team